 eToro Review – A Complete Beginner’s Guide

 eToro is a digital global trading platform for currencies, cryptocurrencies, commodities, indexes and stocks.
-It currently has over 7 million users worldwide.
-With an angle on cryptocurrencies in this review, I’ll take a hands-on look at the eToro platform and its pros and cons.
+It currently has over 20 million users worldwide.
+Taking an angle on cryptocurrencies, in this review I’ll take a hands-on look at the eToro platform and its pros and cons.

 eToro is a pioneering trading company that puts an emphasis on cryptocurrency.
-It supplies users with an easy to use trading platform for investing in cryptocurrencies and a mobile wallet for trading and sending funds (but not for receiving them).
+It supplies users with an easy to use trading platform for investing in cryptocurrencies, which pairs easily with their mobile wallet for swapping, sending and receiving coins.

 The company does a great job allowing people to invest easily in Bitcoin and a variety of other leading cryptocurrencies, with a variety of payment methods.
 Having said that, eToro is recommended mostly for crypto speculation, as the option to withdraw your crypto assets to your private wallet is still not as straightforward as with other trading platforms.

 That’s eToro in a nutshell.
 If you want a more detailed review about eToro keep on reading, here’s what I’ll cover: